doctorceph/horseplay/README.md

 Horseplay
 =========

 Tools for horses.
-A mod for Minecraft Forge, inspired by [Forestry](http://forestry.sengir.net/wiki.new/doku.php).
+A mod for Minecraft Forge, mechanics inspired by [Forestry](http://forestry.sengir.net/wiki.new/doku.php).

 Summary
 -------